-Have students create 5 addition and/or subtraction equations, using numerals, leaving out one of the three numbers.
+Have students write 5 addition and/or subtraction equations, using numerals, leaving out one of the three numbers.
 When they have written the equations, they should find a partner and read the equations to him/her.
-The partner then tells the other one the number that should correctly complete each equation.
+The partner then tells the other one the number that should complete the equation.